 TGay Editor: Modify the following text in P525L1 (29.5.11.1.1) as follows:

-If the TXVECTOR parameter EDMG_MODULATION is set to EDMG_SC_MODE, the TXVECTOR parameters NUM_STS and NUM_TX_CHAINS shall be equal, and the value of both parameters shall be equal to the number of utilized testing instrumentation input ports.
+If the TXVECTOR parameter EDMG_MODULATION is set to EDMG_SC_MODE, the TXVECTOR parameters NUM_STS and NUM_TX_CHAINS shall be equal, and the value of both parameters shall be equal to the number of utilized testing instrumentation input antennas.
 In the test, NSS = NSTS (no STBC) shall be used.
 If the TXVECTOR parameter NUM_STS is set to a value greater than 1, the two or more space-time streams shall have the same modulation type.
-Each transmit chain of the transmitting STA shall be connected through a cable to one input port of the testing instrumentation.
+The identity matrix should be used as the expansion matrix.
+Each antenna of the transmitting STA which is connected to a transmit chain shall be assigned to an antenna of the testing instrumentation in a way that makes leakage between the antennas negligible.